 The Art Scholarship Application for Fall 2017 is now closed.
 Applications will be announced here as they become available.
 Please check back in the future.

 Applicants are encouraged to submit their FAFSA as soon as possible prior to the deadline.

-Applications are reviewed by a faculty committee, and the department administers the funding in partnership with the School of Architecture and Allied Art's Office of Development.
+Applications are reviewed by a faculty committee, and the department administers the funding in partnership with the College of Design's Office of Development.
 Students who are selected to receive privately gifted scholarships and awards should visit http://aaa.uoregon.edu/admissions/scholarships for important information and instructions.

 Any questions concerning the scholarships and awards available through the Department of Art may be directed to Heidi Howes at email@example.com or (541) 346-3618.